-We are hoping in sharing these tips with you they can help to reduce manager and employee stress, address concerns about employee work progress, increase productivity for them and their teams, and maintain communication.
+We are hoping that by sharing these tips with you, we can help to reduce manager and employee stress, address concerns about employee work progress, increase productivity for managers and their teams, and maintain communication.

-'share 1 word that describes how we are feeling'
+Share a word that describes how we are feeling

 Using team huddles can be a good way of managing the frequency of connections, it can help you to keep a proactive way of supporting the team to keep focus and enhance productivity, particularly for those who are less likely to reach out to you.
 It is important to keep structure, as rituals provide some predictability and flow for the day and can help keep the team connected.